 Structured workplace learning recognition

-A workplace learning record booklet for VCE VET Laboratory Skills is currently under development.
+A Workplace Learning Record booklet for VCE VET Laboratory Skills is available.

 VCE VET Laboratory Skills State Reviewer